Graduation Profile in Prosthodontics and Oral Implantology

 The programme is organized by the department of Oral Implantology and is co-run by Dr Edward Chaoho Chien and Johan Cossé, DDS.

-J. Cossé was trained as an oral implantologist in The Netherlands and is recognized as such by the Dutch Association for Oral Implantology (NVOI).
+J. Cossé was trained as an oral implantologist in The Netherlands and is recognised as such by the Dutch Association for Oral Implantology (NVOI).
 Dr. Chien holds a Doctor of Science in Dentistry (DScD) in Prosthodontics (PhD equivalent) from Boston University, USA, and is a fellow of the International Team for Implantology (ITI).
 They are supported by a team of 6-8 part-time differentiated dentists with a background in prosthodontics, periodontics, digital dentistry and oral implantology.
 Each year, 3 to 5 postgraduate students are accepted into the three-year full-time programme.

 After passing the final exams and successfully defending the thesis, the candidate will be awarded a joint Master’s degree in Oral Health Sciences by both the University of Amsterdam and the VU University Amsterdam as well as a diploma in Prosthodontics and Oral Implantology by the Department of Oral Implantology at ACTA.
 After graduation students can apply for a Certificate of recognition as a dentist with differentiated skills in the field of Oral Implantology from NVOI.